chadramsey/knes/README.md

 - Loading a ROM on top of a currently running ROM will cause undesirable results.
 Reset functionality remains to be implemented.

+Please submit any issues or features requests under 'issues' accordingly.

 ### Credits
 A number of class implementations in this project are based off of Andrew Hoffman's [halfnes](https://github.com/andrew-hoffman/halfnes).
 For anyone seeking a fully comprehensive